What is secondhand smoke?

 - Eye irritation

 Many people in contact with secondhand smoke may not have any symptoms right away.
-But that does not mean the smoke has not caused harm.
-It can still lead to problems over time, such as chronic bronchitis and scarring of the air passages in the lungs.
+But that doesn't mean the smoke hasn't caused harm.
+It can still lead to problems over time.
+These include chronic bronchitis and scarring of the air passages in the lungs.

 How is secondhand smoke exposure measured?

 Contact with secondhand smoke greatly raises the risk of some health problems.
-It may also make certain health problems happen more often, and be more severe.
-Because of this, secondhand smoke causes thousands of deaths.
+It may also make some health problems happen more often and be more severe.
+Because of this, the smoke causes thousands of deaths.
 Health problems linked to secondhand smoke include: